thomasteoh/thomasteoh.github.io/_posts/2015-03-07-transitioning-website.md

 Github pages works very well with and are powered by <a href="http://jekyllrb.com/">jekyll</a>, a blog-aware static site generator.
 To use it, you work with text files on your computer and it runs it through a converter and renders out web-ready files.
 I've been meaning to try it out for a while now, but never really got around to it, in a manner of speaking; after all, everything was working just fine as it was, so why change?

 There are some definite benefits to this system.
 Static sites require no processing of PHP and databases on the server side, unlike content management systems like <a href="https://wordpress.com/">Wordpress</a>.
-You could even host processed jekyll files on an extremely basic web server or a file hosting service <a href="http://www.dropbox.com">dropbox</a> if you wanted!
+You could even host processed jekyll files on an extremely basic web server or a file hosting service <a href="http://www.dropbox.com">Dropbox</a> if you wanted!

-From what it currently looks like, it seems like most of my needs are being met.